China Has No Right to Represent Taiwan, President Lai Says

 ‘Isolate the Island’

-Jash noticed that the Chinese exercises have been more sophisticated, with the increasing use of advanced technologies such as drones.
+Amrita Jash, an assistant professor at India’s Manipal Academy of Higher Education, wrote in a recent analysis that China’s military exercises around Taiwan have been more sophisticated in recent years, with the increasing use of advanced technologies such as drones.

-Taiwan is hugely dependent on food and energy imports for its people of about 23 million people and any disruptions to these purchases would have a heavy toll on its economy.
+Taiwan is hugely dependent on food and energy imports for its population of about 23 million people, and any disruptions to these purchases would take a heavy toll on its economy.

 The U.S. Institute of Peace, in an article published on Oct.
 9, said China would hurt its own economy should it decide to impose a sea and air blockade on Taiwan.

-China’s blockade “would likely halt shipments of the advanced microchips the Chinese economy needs to keep technological pace with the U.S., not to mention undercutting the economic integration it seeks with the island,” according to the article.
+According to the article, China’s blockade “would likely halt shipments of the advanced microchips the Chinese economy needs to keep technological pace with the U.S., not to mention undercutting the economic integration it seeks with the island.”

-“If China blocks exports from an island that accounts for about 90% of the world’s most advanced semiconductor capacity, the U.S. could probably draw wide support for retaliatory measures of its own, possibly even squeezing China at various maritime chokepoints.”
+“If China blocks exports from an island that accounts for about 90% of the world’s most advanced semiconductor capacity,” the article stated, “the U.S. could probably draw wide support for retaliatory measures of its own, possibly even squeezing China at various maritime chokepoints.”

-In the event of a Taiwan invasion, China would lose foreign capital, critical technology, and tax revenue, dealing a significant blow to its economy, the article added.
+If the Chinese regime invaded Taiwan, China would lose foreign capital, critical technology, and tax revenue, dealing a significant blow to its economy, the article added.

 Reuters contributed to this report.